Anthony-Lionetti/db-eng-capstone/README.md

 This repo was made to house my work for the Database Engineering Capstone for the Meta Coursera specialization course.
 I wanted to go a bit deeper than what was outlined in the course, so this is not exactly what the course suggest, but it is very close.
 The major differences is that I provide my Database initialization in a Jupiter Notebook using `mysql-connector-python` to write the majority of the database code.

+# Peer Review Grading

 ## Building the Database and its Functions

-The majority of the work with writing and executing the queries is in the testing.ipynb
+The majority of the work with writing and executing the queries is in the testing.ipynb.

 ## Data Visualizations in Streamlit (instead of Tableau)